lyndon025/playtested/src/content/article/2023-10-24-stand-as-the-last-legendary-mythical-warrior-in-the-arena--first-impressions---battle-cru.md

 ---
-title: "Stand as the last legendary mythical warrior in the arena | First Impressions - Battle Crush Beta"
+author: lyndonguitar
+category: Review
-description: "Battle Crush Beta delivers a dynamic gaming experience that merges the thrill of a battle royale with the hero-based gameplay of a MOBA.
+description: Battle Crush Beta delivers a dynamic gaming experience that merges the thrill of a battle royale with the hero-based gameplay of a MOBA.
 The current CBT version features a unique cast of 15 Calixers, mythological and legendary heroes with distinct abilities, and playstyles.
-All heroes are unlocked, so those participating in the beta test can try each hero."
+All heroes are unlocked, so those participating in the beta test can try each hero.
+featured: false
 pubDate: 2023-10-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "battle-crush"]
+tags:
-featured: false
+- taptap
+- battle-crush
-thumb: ""
+thumb: ''
+title: Stand as the last legendary mythical warrior in the arena | First Impressions
+  - Battle Crush Beta
 ---

 Battle Crush Beta delivers a dynamic gaming experience that merges the thrill of a battle royale with the hero-based gameplay of a MOBA.
 The current CBT version features a unique cast of 15 Calixers, mythological and legendary heroes with distinct abilities, and playstyles.
 All heroes are unlocked, so those participating in the beta test can try each hero.